Home / News / Technology / AI / Elon Musk, OpenAI Lawsuit Fast-Tracked after Failed Bid to Block ‘Frankenstein’ For-Profit Shift

 OpenAI’s For-Profit Transition

 The core business would then be transformed into a for-profit benefit corporation.
-The non-profit board would still own a minority stake in OpenAI.
-However, its role would be severely diminished as other stakeholders, including Altman himself, are granted more sway.
+The nonprofit board would still own a minority stake in OpenAI.

 In documents submitted to the court on Friday, Nov.
-29, Musk’s attorneys said it was inappropriate for OpenAI to complete such a conversion now, while the very question of the organization’s for-profit status is the subject of ongoing litigation.
+29, Musk’s attorneys said it was inappropriate for OpenAI to complete such a conversion now, while the question of the organization’s for-profit status is the subject of ongoing litigation.

 The lawsuit takes issue with OpenAI’s original move to set up a profit-making entity under the board’s control in 2019.

-Issues With Microsoft
+Elon Musk’s Issues With Microsoft

-From his perspective, not only did OpenAI betray its original non-profit mission, but it also did so by partnering with one of the very big tech giants whose influence over AI it was intended to counter.
+From his perspective, not only did OpenAI betray its original nonprofit mission, but it also did so by partnering with one of the very big tech giants whose influence over AI it was intended to counter.

 In the latest filing, the plaintiffs claim that OpenAI and Microsoft, “through a series of exclusive arrangements, interlocking directorates, and predatory practices,” have “seized control of nearly 70% of the market for generative artificial intelligence products.”

-Accordingly, “whatever leeway OpenAI might have been due under antitrust law as a purported charity it chose to forego when it subordinated itself to Microsoft for profit,” and now must “play by the same rules as everyone else,” the document stated:
+Accordingly, “whatever leeway OpenAI might have been due under antitrust law as a purported charity it chose to forego when it subordinated itself to Microsoft for profit,” and now must “play by the same rules as everyone else,” the document stated.

 Antitrust Allegations